 As long as a Death Guard draws breath, he's in a condition to fight!

-- In Lee Lightner's Warhammer 40000 Space Wolf novel Sons of Fenris, when Jeremiah revives his fellow Dark Angels, he asks Nathaniel how his wounds are; Nathaniel answers, "I can fight."
+- In Lee Lightner's Space Wolf novel Sons of Fenris, when Jeremiah revives his fellow Dark Angels, he asks Nathaniel how his wounds are; Nathaniel answers, "I can fight."

 - This is the climax to Ivanhoe.
 Nobody will fight for Rebecca except for Brian DuBois-Guilbert; the Templars, knowing that, have tapped to be their champion against her, but Ivanhoe, still suffering from the side wound that has kept him unconscious for most of the book, shows up to defend her, still barely able to keep on his horse.
 In the book, he wins by virtue of DuBois Guilbert's guilty conscience-induced heart attack, while the movies play it much more straight.

-- Much of the cast of the Harry Potter series have done this at some point or another...
-Harry especially, obviously, because the kid was practically marked at birth.
-A humorous example from HBP was when Harry had been arguing with an annoying Quidditch teammate (Cormac McClaggen) during a match, who was trying to show another player how to do their job during a match.
+- In the Harry Potter series, when Harry had been arguing with an annoying Quidditch teammate (Cormac McLaggen) during a match, who was trying to show another player how to do their job during a match.
 When Harry tells Cormac to get back to his own position, Cormac accidentally knocks Harry unconscious and, for the umpteenth time, he finds himself in a hospital bed, remarking furiously to Madame Pomfrey,

-"I don't want to stay in bed.
-I want to find McClaggen and kill him."
+- "I don't want to stay here overnight.
+I want to find McLaggen and kill him."

-- She goes on to design a strategy to allow the Grayson navy to fight and win a space battle in which they were outnumbered about three to one without getting any sleep for the day or so after the swordfight as that would hurt morale.
-After coming up with the battle plan, she delegates the actual execution to her flag captain.
-He hadn't been blown up recently, had had a good night's sleep, and generally in better condition to judge when the best time to start each stage of the plan was.
+- After disemboweling and decapitating her opponent on the floor of the Council Chamber, she then goes on to design a strategy to allow the Grayson navy to fight and win a space battle in which they were outnumbered about three to one without getting any sleep for the day or so after the swordfight (as that would hurt morale).
+After coming up with the battle plan, she very sensibly delegates the actual execution to her flag captain; he hadn't been blown up recently, had had a good night's sleep, and was generally in better condition to judge the best time to start each stage of the plan.